-Enable sync Select to enable Communications Broker sync operations.

-Secret a.
-Click Set .
-Secret-Enter the secret that you use for authenticating with Communications Broker peers. c.
-Confirm secret-Re-enter the secret. d.
-Click OK .
-Configuration (Optional)-Select to enable the system to sync the configuration from one Communications Broker to another.
+State Select to enable Communications Broker sync operations.
+Secret-Enter the secret that you use for authenticating with Communications Broker peers Configuration (Optional)-Select to enable the system to sync the configuration from one Communications Broker to another.
 Registration (Optional)-Select to enable the system to sync the registration cache from one Communications Broker to another.